jrladd/CIS115/_pages/schedule.md

 Date|Readings|Discussion
 --|----|--
 |**Unit I: The Problem of Information**
-W 25 Jan.|Introductions and Course Theme|All
+W 25 Jan.|Introductions and Course Theme.
+Practice Annotation Assignment on [What Would Plato Say About ChatGPT?](https://www.nytimes.com/2022/12/15/opinion/chatgpt-education-ai-technology.html)|All
 F 27 Jan.|O'Donnell, "From the Codex to the Homepage" (pdf).|All M 30 Jan.|David Weinberger, *Everything is Miscellaneous* (pdf).|All
 W 1 Feb.| Safiya Noble: [TEDx Talk](https://youtu.be/UXuJ8yQf6dI) and *Algorithms of Oppression* pgs.
 35-55 (pdf).|Group